 Executive Board Chairman

-Gregory is the Senior Vice President for Medical and Academic Affairs/Chief Medical Officer at Saint Barnabas Medical Center.
+Greg is Chief Medical Officer at Hackensack Meridian Raritan Bay Medical Center & Old Bridge Medical Center.
+Prior to this, Dr. Rokosz was the Senior Vice President for Medical and Academic Affairs/Chief Medical Officer at Saint Barnabas Medical Center.
 He is an emergency physician, medical educator, medical administrator, and attorney.
 He is board certified in both Emergency Medicine and Family Medicine and is a Fellow of the American College of Emergency Physicians and the American College of Osteopathic Emergency Physicians.
 Dr. Rokosz is an Associate Clinical Professor of Emergency Medicine and Assistant Clinical Dean at the New York College of Osteopathic Medicine.
 He also serves as Vice Chairman of the Board of the New York Colleges of Osteopathic Medicine Educational Consortium.
 He previously served as Associate Dean at Mount Sinai School of Medicine for the Barnabas Health system and now holds that position at Rutgers-New Jersey Medical School.
 He is an Associate Clinical Professor of Emergency Medicine at Rutgers-New Jersey Medical School and a Professor of Emergency Medicine at St. George’s University School of Medicine.
 In addition to previously serving as the Director of Medical Education at Saint Barnabas Medical Center.

 Dr. Rokosz remains the Vice President for Medical Education and Clinical Research for the Barnabas Health Legacy hospitals.
 He currently chairs the Institutional Review Board at Saint Barnabas Medical Center.
 Dr. Rokosz served as President of the Medical Staff, Vice President for Medical Affairs, and Director of Medical Education at Union Hospital prior to joining Saint Barnabas.
 Dr. Rokosz received a bachelor’s degree with honors from Rutgers University.
 He earned his medical degree at Des Moines University College of Osteopathic Medicine and Surgery in Iowa.
 Dr. Rokosz received his juris doctor degree, magna cum laude, with a concentration in health law from Seton Hall University School of Law where he was a member of the Law Review and also recipient of the Advanced Legal Writing Award.